- Central Library 2 blocks – 18th and Austin

 - Gatesville 38 miles (with McGregor and Crawford on the way).
 Gatesville has a beautiful historic court house, and the delightful Coryell County Museum featuring an extensive spur collection and lots of other interesting items from this rural Texas community.
-Stop for some great barbecue at J&M's or Bare Bones, or mexican food at El Tapitio's.
+Stop for some great barbecue at J&M's Hill Country BBQ or Bare Bones, or Mexican food at El Tapitio's.
 There's also a drive-in movie theater.

 - Salado 50 miles